martijnvanschie/azure-utilities-eventgrid/README.md

 `evgtpub send file --topic evgt-demo --accesskey "sometoken" --filename "someevent.json"`

-As the event id is a required field it should be in the file or the serilization file fail.
-To prevent duplicate id's you can tell the cli to override the id with a guid prior to sending it to the event grid.
-Use the `` option to enforce a new id.

-`evgtpub send file --topic evgt-demo --accesskey "sometoken" --override-eventid true`

 ### Send files from a folder to the event grid

 Example command that takes the default file (`events`) folder in the working directory